Cybersecurity

 Multi-Factor Authentication (MFA)

-Passwords are still the go-to standard for cybersecurity best practices, but more and more businesses are adopting MFA as an extra layer of defense against malicious attacks and data breaches in 2021.
-Multi-Factor Authentication involves the use of two or more independent factors in authorizing users when it comes to accessing secure data.
+Passwords are still the go-to standard for cybersecurity best practices, but more and more businesses are adopting MFA.
+Also known as Multi-Factor Authentication, MFA is an extra layer of defense against malicious attacks and data breaches in 2021.
+MFA involves the use of two or more independent factors in authorizing users when it comes to accessing secure data.
 This forces users to make use of more than one device to validate their identity.
 If your company doesn’t already have an MFA in place, it’s high time it did.

 Work With the #1 Cybersecurity Team in California, We Solve Problems